-- 13.5 It is the responsibility of the Monitoring Officer (Director for Corporate Services) to decide, based on the advice from the County Treasurer and the appropriate Senior Leadership Team member, whether there are sufficient grounds for the matter to be reported to the Police.
-For all allegations of fraud, bribery and theft consideration will be given to internal disciplinary sanctions, reporting to professional bodies, recovery of losses through civil action and criminal sanctions (with the support of the Police). - 13.6 Where a fraud has occurred, management must consider changes to systems and procedures to minimise the risk of similar frauds occurring in the future.
+It is the responsibility of the Monitoring Officer (Director of Corporate Services) to decide, based on the advice from the County Treasurer and the appropriate Senior Leadership Team Member, whether there are sufficient grounds for the matter to be reported to the Police.
+For all allegations of fraud, bribery and theft consideration will be given to internal disciplinary sanctions, reporting to professional bodies, recovery of losses through civil action and criminal sanctions (with the support of the Police).

+Where a fraud has occurred, management must consider changes to systems and procedures to minimise the risk of similar frauds occurring in the future.
 Any investigation may highlight where there has been a failure of supervision or a breakdown or absence of control.
-Internal Audit will raise recommendations detailing areas for control improvement all relevant sections. - 13.7 All significant investigations will be reported to the Audit & Standards Committee and may be taken into account when assessing the overall governance arrangements as part of the completion of the Annual Governance Statement. - 13.8 The Council's External Auditor will examine the Council's arrangements for the prevention, detection and investigation of fraud, bribery and theft as part of their planned work and report the results to the Audit & Standards Committee.
+Internal Audit will raise recommendations detailing areas for control improvement all relevant sections.

+All significant investigations will be reported to the Audit & Standards Committee and may be taken into account when assessing the overall governance arrangements as part of the completion of the Annual Governance Statement.

+The Council's External Auditor will examine the Council's arrangements for the prevention, detection and investigation of fraud, bribery and theft as part of their planned work and report the results to the Audit & Standards Committee.

-14 Individual Responsibilities
+Individual Responsibilities